Do I Need a Noseband? On the Purpose of Nosebands.

 Nosebands for Preventing Gaping in Young Horses

-When it comes to young horses, Olympic French dressage rider Catherine Henriquet explains very well in EuroDressage’s article on nosebands that we can use a noseband as a useful precaution to prevent gaping in a small number of horses.
+When it comes to young horses, Olympic French dressage rider Catherine Henriquet explains very well in EuroDressage’s article on nosebands that we can use a noseband as a useful precaution to prevent gaping in a some horses.
 Having learned with her husband Michel Henriquet, who himself studied with classical master Nuno Oliveira for many years, Catherine sees both modern and classical perspectives.
 She notes that developing a fine hand is the best way to prevent gaping, and clearly expresses her thoughts this way:

-For a young horse which feels the bit in its mouth for the first time, it is a natural and immediate reaction to defend itself, for example by trying to put the tongue over the bit.
+“For a young horse which feels the bit in its mouth for the first time, it is a natural and immediate reaction to defend itself, for example by trying to put the tongue over the bit.
 This can become systematic.
 In some cases when horses have very sensitive mouths, the jaws can cross even with a rider [who] has soft hands.
 Here the usage of a noseband helps to prevent a problem before it manifests itself.
 Adjusted the correct way, a noseband leaves the horse enough room to chew on the bit.
 It has to be closed in a way that we can still give the horse a treat.
 Used with consideration and respect, a noseband is nothing else than a simple precaution to limit the gaping.
 We use the dropped or flash nosebands in this spirit on our saddle broken youngsters, and think it might be dispensable in 8 of 10 horses.
 With our more advanced horses we use the French noseband (identical to the English).
 However, the best prevention against gaping and crossing [of the] jaws is a fine hand.
 A normal mouth and a fair hand is the better way to [reach] a good contact, than [by] blocking the jaws by a tight noseband.
 Horses which haven’t shown specific problems in the first 18 months of their training should be able to do without a noseband.”

 Catherine Henriquet | EuroDressage